-The popular Maitland Rodeo will be in the firing line tomorrow evening as Hunter animal-lovers plan a protest objecting to the “cruel” event.
+The popular Maitland Rodeo will be in the firing line on Friday evening as Hunter animal-lovers coordinate a protest objecting to the “cruel” event.

 Animal Justice Party (AJP) Newcastle regional group leader Darren Brollo said the event was “barbaric” and will be headlining the demonstration along with Sydney Animal Save and Newcastle Animal Save.

 “Our message is simple: animal cruelty is not entertainment,” he explained.

 “Rodeo animals including bulls and horses are physically forced into displaying ‘wild’ behaviour, comprising of bucking and twisting by the use of cruel devices such as spurs, electric prods and flank straps.

 “Terrified and in pain, they face further panic when they are forced into a brightly-lit ring with punters screaming at them from the sidelines.